-Laad Bazaar Walk was one of my last Hyderabad walks as a resident of the city.
-Anyone who has ever visited these lanes in and around Laad bazaar in Hyderabad knows how every corner shines and shimmers.
+Laad Bazaar walk was one of my last Hyderabad walks as a resident of the city.
+Anyone who has ever visited these lanes in and around the bazaar in the city knows how every corner shines and shimmers.
 Bangles in all colors, white pearls along with garments in complimenting combinations vie for your attention.

 I had specifically gone to learn how Khara Dupatta – a garment that typically belongs to the city, is draped.
-Of course, once you are in Laad Bazaar there is no way you can miss the Lacquer or Lac Bangles.
+Of course, once you are in the bazaar there is no way you can miss the Lacquer or Lac Bangles.

-Laad bazaar located between the two famous monuments of Hyderabad – Charminar and Chowmahalla Palace is known for many things.
-I call it the Shringar Rasa of this charming city on the banks of Musi River.
+It is located between the two famous monuments of the city – Charminar and Chowmahalla Palace is known for many things.
+I call it the Shringar Rasa of this charming city on the banks of the Musi River.

-Let me walk you through some of the highlights of Hyderabad’s Laad Bazaar.
+Let me walk you through some of the highlights of Laad Bazaar.

 Khara Dupatta – the bridal wear of Hyderabad

-First look as I walked into the street with my camera clicking away to glory and the first thought that crossed my mind was ‘Is this the Bling of Hyderabad’.
-Everywhere the Lehengas, Dupattas, Saris and Khara dupattas in bright colors with even more shining work on them sparkled competing to catch your eye.
-I stepped into a few shops and asked them to show me Khara dupatta.
+The first look as I walked into the street with my camera clicking away to glory and the first thought that crossed my mind was ‘Is this the Bling of Hyderabad’.
+Everywhere the Lehengas, Dupattas, Saris, and Khara dupattas in bright colors with even more shining work on them sparkled competing to catch your eye.
+I stepped into a few shops and asked them to show me a Khara dupatta.